d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

         return output, state
 ```

-The returned variables of recurrent layers
-have been explained in :numref:`sec_rnn-concise`.
-Let's still use a concrete example
+Let's use a concrete example
 to [**illustrate the above encoder implementation.**]
 Below, we instantiate a two-layer GRU encoder
 whose number of hidden units is 16.